mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 ![the notorious Telegram message](/images/notorious-tg-message.png)

-Entertained by my punchy message, <a href="https://x.com/panditdhamdhere?s=20" target="_blank" rel="noopener noreferrer">Pandit</a> followed up and pointed me to <a href="https://x.com/stoczek_eth?s=20" target="_blank" rel="noopener noreferrer">Lukasz</a> from <a href="https://mimic.fi" target="_blank" rel="noopener noreferrer">Mimic</a> who quickly gave me a rundown of their three layer architecture.
-It kinda clicked right off the bat considering my three year long DeFi journey.
-Smart contract development and deployment tooling is to say lightly not so friendly for an average dev coming from a conventional Web2 background like me.
+Entertained by my punchy message, <a href="https://x.com/panditdhamdhere?s=20" target="_blank" rel="noopener noreferrer">Pandit</a> followed up and pointed me to <a href="https://x.com/stoczek_eth?s=20" target="_blank" rel="noopener noreferrer">Lukasz</a> from <a href="https://mimic.fi" target="_blank" rel="noopener noreferrer">Mimic</a>, who quickly gave me a rundown of their three-layer architecture.
+It clicked right away, given my three-year DeFi journey.
+Smart contract development and deployment tooling is, to put it mildly, not very friendly to an average developer coming from a conventional Web2 background like me.

 [todo: embed X post]

 So after a 40-minute crash course given to me by Lukasz, I figured: why not try it myself?
 Mimic sounded like the kind of abstraction layer that could dramatically speed up “time-to-chain” for common on-chain workflows.
 I started by building a simple task—the core unit you define in Mimic—and decided to automate a USD-threshold-based token transfer to see how the whole flow works end-to-end.
-The tooling is pleasantly straightforward, powered by the `@mimicprotocol/cli` package and built with Oclif for a clean developer experience.
+The tooling is pleasantly straightforward, powered by the `@mimicprotocol/cli` package and built with oclif for a clean developer experience.

 So I just installed it globally for convenience: